-Whereas conventional cryogenic storage vessels require installation on a pad and site preparation (typically requiring sanction and inspection by local regulatory authorities), MicroBulk containers require less rigorous site preparation and are typically subject to fewer regulations.
+Conventional cryogenic storage vessels require installation on a pad and site preparation (typically requiring sanction and inspection by local regulatory authorities).
+MicroBulk is a gas supply option that typically requires less rigorous site preparation and is normally subject to fewer regulations.

 Liquid Phase Bulk Tanks

 Not all bulk liquids are delivered by tanker trucks.
 Bulk quantities of hydrogen, carbon dioxide, helium, nitrous oxide, and various hydrocarbons (e.g., carbon monoxide) are delivered by transport of bulk liquid tanks or tank trailers which are transported to customer sites by rail and/or truck.

 These transportable tanks may be ISO containers or trailer-mounted tanks.
 ISO tank containers are built based on ISO standards (International Organization for Standardization) and are designed to carry liquids in bulk, both hazardous and non-hazardous.
 These containers are made of stainless steel and are surrounded by various types of protective layers.